chpill/ssr-cljs/slides.md

 Can we do that without nodeJS?

 Note:
-* First react conf, 30 january 2015
+- First react conf, 30 january 2015
-* Make a demo of reverboard!
+- Make a demo of reverboard!
+- Show the back button!

 -----